Kanamycin A: Mechanism

 Kanamycin works by interfering with protein synthesis.
 It binds to the 30S subunit of the bacterial ribosome.
 This results in incorrect alignment with the mRNA and eventually leads to a misread that causes the wrong amino acid to be placed into the peptide.
 This leads to nonfunctional peptide chains.

+Bacterial resistance

+Bacterial resistance to kanamycin is a serious and increasing phenomenon, which is very concerning for its use in treating multidrug-resistant tuberculosis and other multidrug-resistant Gram-negative bacterial infections.
+This is due in part to possible cross-resistance between kanamycin and other aminoglycosides, such as amikacin, capreomycin, and gentamicin.
+Resistance to these aminoglycosides is due to mutations in the 16S rRNA gene (rrs) within the 30S subunit that stops the antibacterial from binding tightly to the gene.
+These mutations are most commonly identified through a single-nucleotide variant at the position 1401.

 Composition

 Kanamycin is a mixture of three main components: kanamycin A, B, and C. Kanamycin A is the major component in kanamycin.
 The effects of these components do not appear to be widely studied as individual compounds when used against prokaryotic and eukaryotic cells.

+The IUPAC name of Kanamycin A is O-3-amino-3-deoxy-α-D-glucopyranosyl-(1→6)-O-[6-deoxy-6-amino-α-D-glucopyranosyl-(1→4)]-2-deoxy-D-streptamine.

 Biosynthesis

 While the main product produced by Streptomyces kanamyceticus is kanamycin A, additional products are also produced, including kanamycin B, kanamycin C, kanamycin D and kanamycin X.

 The kanamycin biosynthetic pathway can be divided into two parts.
 The first part is common to several aminoglycoside antibiotics, such as butirosin and neomycin.
 In it a unique aminocyclitol, 2-deoxystreptamine, is biosynthesized from D-glucopyranose 6-phosphate in four steps.
 At this point the kanamycin pathway splits into two branches due to the promiscuity of the next enzyme, which can utilize two different glycosyl donors - UDP-N-acetyl-α-D-glucosamine and UDP-α-D-glucose.
 One of the branches forms kanamycin C and kanamycin B, while the other branch forms kanamycin D and kanamycin X. However, both kanamycin B and kanamycin D can be converted to kanamycin A, so both branches of the pathway converge at kanamycin A.